Picnic Food Ideas for Kids: Quick and Easy no Fuss Foods Kids Will Love to Eat Outdoors

 - Treat the kids to a few tasty favorites; sausage rolls are a lovely savory treat, available from any savory deli or check out this link for delicious homemade sausage rolls.

-- Cold cocktail sausages are another delightful tasty nibble for all the family to enjoy and easy for the little ones to gobble down.
+- Cold cocktail sausages, pizza slices and mini quiches are delightful tasty nibbles for all the family to enjoy and easy for the little ones to gobble down.

 - Individual babybel cheeses are fun foods for picnics and full of calcium.
 Perfect for little teeth and little bones.